puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 1. For each agent node, install a PE agent while logged in as a root user.
 You can do this using your usual package management tools, the installer script, or with `puppet node install` if cloud provisioner was installed on the master.
 If you need to, review the [instructions for installing agents](../pe/latest/install_basic.html#installing-agents).

 2. Add the non-root user to the node with `puppet resource user <unique non-root username> ensure=present managehome=true`.

-  **Note**: each and every non-root user *must* have a unique name.
+Each and every non-root user *must* have a unique name.

 3. Set the non-root user’s password.
 For example, on most *nix systems you would run `passwd <username>`.

 4. By default, the `pe-puppet` service runs automatically as a root user, so it needs to be disabled.
 As a root user on the agent node, stop the service by running `puppet resource service pe-puppet ensure=stopped enable=false`.

-   **Note**: If you wish to use `su - nonrootuser` to switch between accounts, make sure to use the `-` (`-l` in some unix variants) argument so that full login privileges are correctly granted.
+If you wish to use `su - nonrootuser` to switch between accounts, make sure to use the `-` (`-l` in some unix variants) argument so that full login privileges are correctly granted.
 Otherwise you may see "permission denied" errors when trying to apply a catalog.

 5. As the non-root user, generate and submit the cert for the agent node.
 Log into the agent node and execute the following command: